asimwe1/rust_chatapp/site/guide/8-testing.md

 You may have noticed the use of a "`blocking`" API in these examples, even though `Rocket` is an `async` web framework.
-In most situations, the `blocking` testing API is easier to use.
-When concurrent execution of two or more requests is required for the server to make progress, you will need the more flexible `asynchronous` API; the `blocking` API is not capable of dispatching multiple requests simultaneously.
-For more information, see the [`rocket::local`] and [`rocket::local::asynchronous`] documentation as well as the asynchronous version of [the `testing` example].
+In most situations, the `blocking` testing API is easier to use and should be preferred.
+However, when concurrent execution of two or more requests is required for the server to make progress, you will need the more flexible `asynchronous` API; the `blocking` API is not capable of dispatching multiple requests simultaneously.
+While synthetic, the [`async_required` `testing` example] uses an `async` barrier to demonstrate such a case.
+For more information, see the [`rocket::local`] and [`rocket::local::asynchronous`] documentation.

 [`rocket::local`]: @api/rocket/local/index.html
 [`rocket::local::asynchronous`]: @api/rocket/local/asynchronous/index.html
-[the `testing` example]: @example/testing/src/main.rs
+[`async_required` `testing` example]: @example/testing/src/async_required.rs

 ## Codegen Debug